If you’re not able to follow Halley on Twitter, you’ve missed a bit of excitement over the last few days – here’s what happened:

 Gosh, I’m not surprised his crew began to reflect on the dangers of their situation!

-Now I expect that many of you are like me and have rarely experienced total darkness.
+Now I expect many of you are like me and have rarely experienced total darkness.
 Last year I spent a few days on the Kent coast (on the North Foreland in fact) and was surprised by how dark it was looking out to sea when almost all the lights were extinguished.
-I could only see a few metres in front of the hotel (where there was some lighting), but beyond that, nothing but inky blackness.
+I could see only a few metres in front of the hotel (where there was some lighting), but beyond that, nothing but inky blackness.

 [*] This is an indicative drawing by me of Halley’s original sketch; it is not identical.

-[‡] This number is no longer clear in the letter (NA, ADM 1/1871) as the edge is frayed, but Thrower gives it as 200.
+[‡] This number is no longer clear in the letter (TNA, ADM 1/1871) as the edge is frayed, but Thrower gives it as 200.
 We’ll take a look at the letter on the relevant date.